bootmortis/iran-hosted-domains/README.md

 ## Usage

 This can differ depending on which tool you use.
 You can download the domains list from the [release page][link-release].
+for quick review of all release files see [Files section](#files).
 In v2ray clients you can set Domain Resolution Strategy to `IPIfNonMatch` for better routing.
 [more info.](https://www.v2ray.com/en/configuration/routing.html)